Luis20matias/Portfolio/README.md

 # Luís Fernando Matias
 <sub>*Lead Data Scientist*</sub>

 I am gradueted in Mecatronics Engineering at Federal Institute of Education, Science and Technology of Ceará (IFCE) in Brazil.
-Also I have  a technical course in Electrotechnical in IFCE.
+Also I have a technical course in Electrotechnical at IFCE.

 I've completed a english course at Municipal Human Resources Development Institute (Imparh) in Brazil.